 The Unwelcome Guest: Period Back Pain

-Are you tired of feeling like your period is taking over your life?
-You’re not alone.
 More than half of all women experience period pain, which can manifest as backaches, headaches, nausea, and fatigue.
-But why does it happen, and more importantly, what can you do to stop it?
+But what triggers this discomfort?

 Prostaglandins, hormone-like substances produced by the uterus, are the main culprits behind period pain.
 They reach their peak levels during menstruation, causing your uterus to contract and leading to discomfort.
 The good news is that prostaglandins start to shed once you begin bleeding, which is why your back pain may subside within a day or two.